mbuechner/ef2so/README.md

 1. Download Maven Project from this repository.
 2. Install [Maven](https://maven.apache.org/) project management tool.
 3. Run in the folder with `pom.xml` the following command: `mvn clean package`
-4. Take `target\ef2so.war`and deploy it on your webserver.
+4. Take `target\ef2so.war`and deploy it on your web server.
 5. Open Browser, if you're running a local [Tomcat](http://tomcat.apache.org/): http://localhost:8080/118540238

 # Docker
-Yes, there's a docker container for EF2SO availible at DockerHub.
+Yes, there's a docker container for EF2SO available at DockerHub.
 See https://hub.docker.com/r/mbuechner/ef2so
 ```
 docker pull mbuechner/ef2so
 ```